 It can affect all front teeth or just a few teeth.
 Treatment is typically necessary because patients are unable to or have trouble tearing food with their front teeth.
 Speaking may also be difficult for some patients.

 Treatment can help reduce speech problems, but it is not guaranteed.
-This is because speech is established in early childhood, and if the permanent teeth have already grown in, it may not be possible.
+This is because speech is established in early childhood, and it may not be possible if the permanent teeth have already grown in.

 Treatment is usually necessary because patients cannot chew properly.

-Many children have open bites during the primary and mixed dentition phase, which is when baby teeth are falling out and permanent teeth begin to grow in.
+Many children have open bites during the primary and mixed dentition phase, which is when baby teeth are falling out, and permanent teeth begin to grow in.
 This type of malocclusion may self-correct to a normal bite.

-Clear aligners, such as Invisalign, can be effective in treating minor anterior open bites.
-This treatment is less commonly used, though.
+Clear aligners, such as Invisalign, can be effective only in treating minor anterior open bites.

 Bite blocks can be placed on the two back molars in the lower jaw (both sides) to slowly correct an anterior open bite.
 The appliance moves the teeth back over time and removes the space between the upper and lower teeth.